Code-Institute-Submissions/Flask-Family-Planner/README.md

 * Cloud 9 - Used to code the project.
 * Github and Github Pages - Used to track the progress of the project, and host the site for submission.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
-These are the things you need to install

-* Firstly you will need to clone this repository by running the git clone <project's Github URL> command
-* Install django on your system and you can get it here [PurpleBooth](https://www.djangoproject.com/download/)
-* Install flask;
-* The project can now run on localhost.
-* Feel free to make changes to the code and if you think it belongs in here then just submit a pull request.

 ## Testing

 * All code used on the site has been tested to ensure everything is working as expected, by demo input of task to family page, edit and removal of task completed.